aminuzz/tryhackme-walkthroughs/Easy/Crack the Hash/README.md

 This challenge goes over basic level hash cracking.
 There are two levels, each with a couple of hashes that we need to crack.
 The first level contains some hashes without any salts while the second level ups the difficulty by adding salts to the hashes.

+## Quick Note
+Because I've already worked on the challenge I made sure to delete the contents of John the Ripper's pot file to clear all of the cracked passwords from this challenge.
+For some of the questions, the files I save the hash will be different.

 # Level 1
 These are the questions and answers to the Level 1 questions: